 For a simple and nice looking image straight out of camera, I like a Color setting of Normal with a custom style setting of 0 sharpening, -3 contrast, and 0 Saturation.
 The boosts in the shadow range will give you more dynamic range, but it still looks nice and poppy.

 For more dynamic range and flexibility while grading, try Color Setting D-Cinelike with custom style setting of 0 sharpening, -3 contrast, and 0 saturation.
 You’ll have a surprisingly flat image and more shadow detail than normal mode.
-You’ll need to color grade this in post, so find a workflow that you like.
-I prefer to use preset LUTs to dial in the color and contrast.
-SkyGrades Natural and Cinema LUTs were designed for the Mavic 2 Zoom and work like a charm.
+You’ll need to color grade this in post, so I helped to develop SkyGrades presets specifically for the DJI Mavic 2 Zoom.
+SkyGrades Natural gives you beautiful, natural colors and the SkyGrades Cinema makes your footage pop with rich, bold contrast.
+Blend them together for unique looks!

 The Mavic 2 Zoom is hands down the most fun I’ve had flying a drone.
 It’s important to remember that the Zoom can go to 24mm as well, giving you about 15% more field of view over the Mavic 2 Pro.
 The range and battery life are incredible, and the variable focal length opens up new possibilities in every situation.